Skip to main content

 Chiropractic board; board service and licensure qualifications revised

-This bill would remove the requirements that such schools teach only attendance courses and require a four-year standard college course.
+• Eliminates the requirement that licensure schools teach only attendance courses and require a four-year college course.

-This bill would remove the requirement that applicants must hold a bachelor's or other academic graduate degree to qualify for licensure.
+• Eliminates the requirement that licensure applicants hold a bachelor’s degree or an academic graduate degree (and a standardized test) to qualify for licensure; broadens acceptable qualifications.

 Subjects